matteop65/Dice_Detection_Recognition/README.md

 Please feel free to add any images to the training datasets (can be found in Data/Training_Images).

 ## Running
 before you start make sure you install the requirements.
-At the moment only opencv and numpy are required, but more may be added in the future.
-To do so, make sure you have pip installed and run the following command in a virtual environment - in the main directory:
+At the moment only opencv and numpy are the only required non-standard modules, so requirements.txt is not really necessary, but more may be added in the future, in which case this file can be updated.

+To install the requirements.txt, make sure you have pip installed and run the following command in a virtual environment - in the main directory:

     > pip3 install -r requirements.txt